 In recent years there has been a constant effort on the part of the tax authorities to obtain information that allows for more efficient taxation control; with the aim of achieving higher incomes for the government.
-This has led to the tax authorities focusing on the supervision of foreign companies operating in Mexico.
-For this reason, it is vital that foreign companies operating in Mexico have a comprehensive understanding of their billing requirements.
+This means more regulation of billing requirements in Mexico.
+This is something to take into account if you are considering company formation in Mexico.

 Billing Requirements in Mexico for a Foreign Company – Value Added Tax – VAT (IVA in Spanish)

-A foreign company is subject to pay taxes for the activities they conduct in Mexico, either through withholding tax for income earned in the Mexico, importation taxes/duties or taxable VAT activities.
+A foreign company is subject to pay taxes for the activities they conduct in Mexico, either through withholding tax for income earned in Mexico, importation taxes/duties or taxable VAT activities.
 Recently, the Tax Administration Service (SAT) has been reviewing all Mexican companies that purchase goods from foreign companies operating in Mexico.

 Although there is an obligation for Mexican companies to pay VAT, they also have the right to credit it and therefore the payment of it is “virtual”; that is, the result of this control effort does not have a collection effect and only generates costs and inconveniences for Mexican companies and for SAT itself.